-Proved reserves - Total proved reserves decreased 5% in 2020 compared to 2019, from 18.2 Tcfe to 17.2 Tcfe, reflecting the impact of the sale of our North Louisiana assets.
-Excluding this sale, proved reserves decreased less than 1% when compared to 2019 primarily due to reserves reclassed to unproved.
+- Proved reserves Total proved reserves increased 3% in 2021 compared to 2020, from 17.2 Tcfe to 17.8 Tcfe.
 This achievement is the result of existing quality production and efficient development.
-We believe the quality of our technical teams and our substantial inventory of high quality Marcellus Shale drilling locations provide the basis for future proved reserves and production.

-- Production In 2020, our production averaged 2.23 Bcfe per day, a decrease of 2% from 2019 reflecting the impact of the sale of our North Louisiana properties.
-Excluding production from these North Louisiana properties, our production increased 3% from 2019.
+We believe the quality of our technical teams and our substantial inventory of high quality Marcellus Shale drilling locations provide the basis for future proved reserves and production. - Production In 2021, our production averaged 2.13 Bcfe per day, a decrease of 5% from 2020 reflecting the impact of the sale of our North Louisiana properties.
+Excluding production from these North Louisiana properties in 2020, our production was approximately the same when compared to 2020.
 Our capital program is designed to allocate investments based on projects that maximize returns while minimizing controllable costs associated with production activities.
-We intend to continue our disciplined investment in our Marcellus Shale asset. - Focus on financial flexibility As of December 31, 2020, we maintained a \$4.0 billion bank credit facility, with a borrowing base of \$3.0 billion and committed borrowing capacity of \$2.4 billion.
+We intend to continue our disciplined investment in our Marcellus Shale assets. - Focus on financial flexibility As of December 31, 2021, we maintained a \$4.0 billion bank credit facility, with a borrowing base of \$3.0 billion and committed borrowing capacity of \$2.4 billion.
 We endeavor to maintain a strong liquidity position.
-In 2020, we reduced our aggregate principal amount of debt by \$86.0 million.
-During the year, we significantly improved our near-term maturities through re-financings and open market bond repurchases.
-Also, in early January 2021, we issued \$600.0 million of new senior notes due 2029.
-Our 2020 capital budget, which was established at the beginning of the year, was originally \$520.0 million with actual spending for 2020 approximately \$109.3 million lower.
-As we have done historically, we may adjust our capital program, divest assets and use derivatives to protect a portion of our future cash flow from commodity price volatility to reduce the risk of returns on investment and maintain ample liquidity. - Successful drilling program In 2020, we drilled 52 gross natural gas wells and our overall drilling success rate was 100%.
+In 2021, we reduced our aggregate principal amount of debt by \$165.3 million.
+We ended 2021 with strong liquidity resulting from \$214.4 million of cash and \$2.1 billion available under the credit facility.
+Also, in early January 2022, we issued \$500.0 million of new 4.75% senior notes due 2030; with the proceeds from this issuance, cash on hand and borrowings under our credit facility, we redeemed our 9.25% senior notes due 2026 in February 2022.
+Our 2021 capital budget, which was established at the beginning of the year, was originally \$425.0 million with actual spending for 2021 approximately \$10.6 million lower.
+As we have done historically, we may adjust our capital program, divest assets and use derivatives to protect a portion of our future cash flow from commodity price volatility to reduce the risk of returns on investment and maintain ample liquidity. - Successful drilling program In 2021, we drilled 59 gross natural gas wells and our overall drilling success rate was 100%.
 We continue to maintain and optimize a sufficient inventory of drilled lateral footage which is critical to our ability to consistently sustain production each year on a cost effective and efficient basis.
 Controlling the costs to find, develop and produce natural gas, NGLs and oil is critical in creating long-term stockholder value.
 Our focus areas are characterized by large, contiguous acreage positions and multiple stacked geologic horizons.
-In 2020, we continued to reduce average well costs per foot drilled through faster drilling times, longer laterals and innovative completion optimizations. - Large resource potential Maintaining an exposure to large low-cost potential resources is important.
-We maintained and continued to develop our shale plays in 2020.
-We have three large unconventional and prospective plays in Pennsylvania: the Marcellus, Utica and Upper Devonian shales.
-These plays cover expansive areas, provide multi-year drilling opportunities, are in many cases stacked pay and, collectively, have sustainable lower risk profiles. - Dispositions completed In third quarter 2020, we sold North Louisiana assets for cash proceeds of \$245.0 million (before normal closing adjustments) and we recorded a pretax loss of \$9.5 million, after closing adjustments and transaction fees.
-Proceeds from this disposition were used to repay debt.
+In 2021, we continued to reduce average well costs per foot drilled through faster drilling times, longer laterals and innovative completion optimizations. - Focus on safe, responsible and sustainable operations We believe we are on track to achieve our goal of net zero GHG emissions by year-end 2025, now expanded to include Scope 1 and Scope 2 emissions.
+During the year, we committed to a pilot program seeking to certify our natural gas as responsibly sourced.
+We continued to recycle approximately 100% of produced water and our non-fresh water spill rate was reduced 48% when compared to 2020.
+We also saw a 29% reduction in our notices of violations.